Chandan9898Kumar/maching_coding/src/JAVASCRIPT_QUESTIONS/QUESTIONS.md

 ```

-### 11. Count repeated number of words in string, exclude empty strings.
+### 11. Count repeated number of words in string (Counts the frequency), exclude empty strings.

 ```ts
 const string = " hi hello how    are you     sir       hi hello how is this that ball this   ";